Everton F.C. Women: Return to top flight

-In the 2022–23 season Everton finished sixth in the Women's Super League table while they ended the 2023–24 campaign in eighth.
+In the 2022–23 season, Everton finished sixth in the Women's Super League table while they ended the 2023–24 campaign in eighth.

 The 2024–25 season saw Everton beat Manchester City for the first time ever in December 2024.
 The match ended 2–1 after two first half goals by Everton.

 Stadium

-Everton had Rossett Park as its home ground starting in 1998, sharing with non-league side Marine A.F.C. in Crosby.
+Everton had Rossett Park as its home ground starting in 1998, sharing with non-league side Marine in Crosby.
 Rossett Park would be the Blues' home ground for 15 years.

 In 2013, the team moved to Halton Stadium (previously known then as "Select Security Stadium"), also used by its Merseyside rivals Liverpool.
-The move was prompted by needing improved technical requirements for the developing WSL standards and providing notably increased capacity.
+The move was prompted by needing improved technical requirements for the developing WSL standards and providing increased capacity.

-Ahead of the 2018–19 season, Everton announced that it would play the first half of the season at Haig Avenue and ended up staying for the whole season.
+Ahead of the 2018–19 season, Everton announced that they would play the first half of the season at Haig Avenue and ended up staying for the whole season.

-In 2019, it was announced that the club would play its last game at the Haig Avenue on 29 September of that year before moving to Walton Hall Park but delays meant the team would not move like planned until February 2020.
+In 2019, it was announced that the club would play its last game at the Haig Avenue on 29 September, before moving to Walton Hall Park, but delays meant the team would not move until February 2020.

-In May 2025, it was announced that the club would move permanently to Goodison Park after the men's team move out at the end of the 2024–25 season, with the first home league tie contested there being a match versus Tottenham Hotspur F.C.
-Women on September 14 2025.
+In May 2025, it was announced that the club would move permanently to Goodison Park after the men's team move out at the end of the 2024–25 season.
+The first home league tie contested there was a match versus Tottenham Hotspur Women on 14 September 2025.